hewner/hewner.github.io/_posts/2022-05-18-sabattical-talk.md

 + No idea how it compares to the traditional course
 + I think a lot of my suggested changes worked out very well
-+ But we did have engagement down the very end
++ We had engagement down the very end
 + Even though courses with a *lot* of assignments is not the Duke norm
 + Graduate students were not nearly so happy